ryantd42/NY-Legislative-Git/2023/A3297B-2023/bill.md

- Introduced  by  M. of A. PIROZZOLO, FALL, TANNOUSIS, E. BROWN, DeSTEFANO -- read once and referred to the Committee  on  Local  Governments  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M. of A. PIROZZOLO, FALL, TANNOUSIS, E. BROWN, DeSTEFANO -- read once and referred to the Committee  on  Local  Governments  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- recommitted to the Committee on Local Governments in accordance with Assembly Rule 3, sec.
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend to the general municipal law, in relation to prohibiting the siting of battery energy storage system sites in assembly district 63 as established by chapter 127 of the laws of 2023
+ AN ACT to amend to the general municipal law, in relation to prohibiting the siting of battery energy storage system sites in assembly district 63  as  established  by chapter 127 of the laws of 2023; and providing for the repeal of such provisions upon the expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: